timothymarois/template-laravel-app/README.md

 ---

-## Performance:

-- Controllers will directly impact the speed of page loads, keep shared and page-level props to a minimum or at least cache common ones that don't need to run database queries with each page view.
-- Do not load everything in page-level controllers.
-Load the minimum required to serve the page and additional data in components after the page is loaded or mounted.

----

 ## PrimeVue Presets:

 Modifies the lara preset as "lara-mod".
 You can create or use the default presets as they are included.